How to Find the Midrange in Excel

 When working with data in Excel, it’s essential to understand various statistical measures that can help you gain insights and make informed decisions.
 One such measure is the midrange.
 The midrange provides a simple way to understand the central tendency of a dataset, which can be especially useful for quick analyses and comparisons.

-In this article, we’ll dive into what the midrange is, how to calculate it using a formula in Excel, and explore alternative methods for finding the midrange.
+In this Excel tutorial, we’ll dive into what the midrange is, how to calculate it using a formula in Excel, and explore alternative methods for finding the midrange.

 What is Midrange in Excel?